Thread.current local-variables behavior

 Yusuke Endoh firstname.lastname@example.org

-#2 Updated by Julien A about 2 years ago
+#2 Updated by Julien A over 2 years ago

 Although I consider this behavior (and the reason why it was done) completely absurd, how about at least changing the documentation to mention the real behavior of the supposedly thread-local storage ?